olebole/irafdoc/doc/quadred.guide.rst

        The first command to use is <b>setinstrument</b>, which sets the package appropriately for the CCD images to be reduced.
-The support personnel should tell you the instrument identification, but if not a list of known instruments may be listed by using <tt>'?'</tt> for the instrument name.
+The support personnel should tell you the instrument identification, but if not a list of known instruments may be listed by using <span style="font-family: monospace;">'?'</span> for the instrument name.
   </p>
   <pre>
       cl&gt; setinstrument